Imagine life without smartphones; no Google maps, no Uber, none of those things that bring the many conveniences into our lives.

 And once it becomes a necessity, the lack of it only brings unhappiness.

-Consumption smoothing is something that gets talked about a lot by financial economists.
-In the most extreme version of it, you want to be borrowing money when you are young so you can have a bigger house and a nicer car that you then pay off as you get older.
+Consumption smoothing gets talked about a lot by personal finance economists.
+With the most extreme version of it, you want to be borrowing money when you are young so you can have a bigger house and a nicer car that you then gradually pay off as you get older.

-Because when you are young, you have plenty of human capital but no financial capital.
+Because when you are young, you have plenty of human capital but not much financial capital.
 And as you get older, you turn that human capital into financial capital and pay off those debts.

 So, the idea behind consumption smoothing is why delay the inevitable when the system allows you to borrow for a lifestyle that you are going to be able to eventually afford anyway.

-So, money of course buys happiness.
-The way to maximize the return on that money on the happiness scale is to occasionally splurge and then revert to normal life again.
+Money does buy happiness.
+To maximize the return on that money on the happiness scale, you want to occasionally splurge and then revert to normal life again.

-If you really want to feel sorry for anyone, feel sorry for the children of super wealthy families who will never get to experience the pleasure of a gradually rising standard of living.
-Because if you grew up with a silver spoon in your mouth, it is basically all downhill from there.
+If you really want to feel sorry for anyone, feel sorry for the children of super wealthy families who will never get to experience the pleasures that a gradually rising standard of living brings.
+Because once you start life in first class, there is not much to aspire to.
+It is all downhill from there.

 So, pace yourself.
 Delay gratification.
 Live a little beneath your means.
 Tease yourself with anticipation and then savor those occasional splurges.